How Long Does CBD Take to Work?

 With that being said, there are again a handful of factors that come into play.

-Your Body Weight and Mass – Your body weight and mass has a profound impact on how your body consumes any substance.
-Simply put, a larger body mass will require more of a substance to feel its affects.
+Your Body Weight and Mass – Your body weight and mass have a profound impact on how your body consumes any substance.
+Simply put, a larger body mass will require more of a substance to feel its effects.
 As a result, it will take the body longer to process the larger quantity of that substance.

 Your Metabolic Rate – Your metabolic rate is the rate of your body’s metabolism, which is the process of breaking down compounds and synthesizing compounds to achieve vital functions in the body.
 Many factors affect your metabolism, which naturally affects how quickly your body processes CBD.